mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/seismic-content-connector.md

 You can change the default values of the refresh interval from here if you want to.

 ## Troubleshooting
-After publishing your connection, you can review the status under the **Data Sources** tab in the [admin center](https://admin.microsoft.com).
+After publishing your connection, you can review the status under **Data Sources** in the [admin center](https://admin.microsoft.com).
 To learn how to make updates and deletions, see [Manage your connector](manage-connector.md).

 If you have issues or want to provide feedback, contact [Microsoft Graph | Support](https://developer.microsoft.com/en-us/graph/support).